Bondfire

 Bondfire Banner

-Bondfire is a music curation and rating application that allows users to log and curate their music tastes in one place.
-The app facilitates social interaction and connection through the sharing of logs and creating a space to discuss music topics.
+Bondfire is a music curation and rating application where users log and curate their music tastes in one place.
+The app encourages social interaction and connection by allowing users to share logs and create spaces to discuss their shared passion for music.

 View Final Prototype